CivicActions/nebula/USDSPlaybook/AllPlaysTemplate.md

 - What were the key findings?
 - How were the findings documented?
 Where can future team members access the documentation?
 - How often are you testing with real people?

----
-id: 2
+# Play 2
-title: Address the whole experience, from start to finish
+## Address the whole experience, from start to finish
----

 We need to understand the different ways people will interact with our services, including the actions they take online, through a mobile application, on a phone, or in person.
 Every encounter — whether it's online or offline — should move the user closer towards their goal.